lanking520/quickdraw/README.md

 # quickdraw
 A simple quickdraw training code

-Using PyTorch with pretrained MobileNet V2.
+Using PyTorch with MobileNet V2.
+I customized the MobileNet V2 by using 1 channel.

 Please see the [reference implmentation](https://www.kaggle.com/leighplt/pytorch-starter-kit/data).